Best Tick Sprays

 The all-natural formula of this repellent spray will deter and kill fleas in all life stages, ticks, mosquitoes, lice, gnats, and all types of flies.
 All pesky parasites and insects are covered with this one!
-The key is in the combination of cedarwood oil, peppermint oil, and lemongrass oil that will kill these bloodsuckers on contact and leave behind a scent that they find particularly unappealing, thus making sure they steer clear from your pet’s coat.
+The key is in the combination of geraniol, clove, and peppermint oils that will kill these bloodsuckers on contact and leave behind a scent that they find particularly unappealing, thus making sure they steer clear from your pet’s coat.
 In case you live in a high-risk area, though, it’s wise to combine this natural tick spray with a more potent tick repellent just to be sure–as the deterring scent will dissipate in hours.

 With a two-in-one function, this flea and tick spray can be safely used both on your dog and cat, as well as around your house.
 The combination of lemongrass, cedarwood, and sesame oil blends together to kill and repel different types of parasites, including fleas (adult, larvae, and eggs), ticks, and mosquitoes.
 The natural formula is mild enough to be used on both felines and canines but still potent enough to deter bloodsuckers from your pets.
 This tick spray is a great budget-friendly choice for multi-pet households and is safe for dogs and cats of all ages, too.
 Made in the USA, this flea and tick spray boasts Amazon’s Choice award, which speaks volumes about its efficiency and popularity among pet owners.
 To boot, there are different scents available to suit your preferences: peppermint, rosemary, or cedarwood.